Monday, August 29, 2016

 I live in silence and speech..

 Read him to know that he is a master in conveying the apparent and the veiled.
-I quote some anecdotes written by him as they appear in the Book “ A LONG DEREAM FOR A HOME “ Chapter “ Days of Parting “.
+I quote some anecdotes written by him as they appear in the Book “ A LONG DREAM FOR A HOME “ Chapter “ Days of Parting “.

-(a) “Shaha , the old Muslim woman in our neighborhood , tells me on the road “ What nonsense is this ! we are fed up .”
+(a) “Shaha , the old Muslim woman in our neighborhood , tells me on the road, “ what nonsense is this ! we are fed up .”
 A Muslim gentleman joins us .
-Shaha now shouts ‘ We are prepared to die one by one for Independence .”’
+Shaha now shouts ,‘ we are prepared to die one by one for independence .”’
 Searches and searches.
 Deaths.
 Killings .
 It is horrible .
-A Muslim neighbour tells me in confidence “ I am afraid of my own son.
-Strangers are his friends .I have never seen them “
+A Muslim neighbour tells me in confidence, “ I am afraid of my own son.
+Strangers are his friends .I have never seen them .“

 His description about life in downtown Srinagar goes as under :

 “The street urchins pelt stones on the houses of Pandits when a cricket match is played between India and Pakistan.
 Nobody takes such things seriously.
 Educated and illiterate persons rub shoulders.
 All steal electricity .
-Pandits celebrate marriages in the houses of those Muslims who have big houses .Carpets and Furnishings are lent to Pandits for use all the day.
-Shias Sunnis and Pandits live in harmony.
-Many Muslim families have leanings towards Pakistan.On Two Eids , Most of the Pandits go to Eidgaah .
+Pandits celebrate marriages in the houses of those Muslims who have big houses .Carpets and furnishings are lent to Pandits for use all the day.
+Shias ,Sunnis and Pandits live in harmony.
+Many Muslim families have leanings towards Pakistan.On two Eids , most of the Pandits go to Eidgaah .
 My Muslim friends come to me on Shivratri days and have lunch with me.
-Pandits and muslims play cricket in Eid Gaah.
+Pandits and Muslims play cricket in Eidgaah.
 Others fly kites over there .
-In the evenings , some Pandits smoke charas in the Janam Bhumi Temple or in the compound of Ram Mandir.
+In the evenings , some Pandits smoke charas in the Janam Bhumi temple or in the compound of Ram Mandir.
 A handful of Pandits gamble in Ram Mandir.
 A few Pandits and Muslims drink in stealth.
 The quarrel of boat women lasts for days together .
 For onlookers , it is an entertainment of the highest type .Some young Pandits and Muslims steal hens and cocks belonging to few Muslim families , kill them , cook them and eat them.
-The owners of the hens shout curses on “ Cock Thieves “ .
+The owners of the hens shout curses on “ cock thieves “ .
 The lanes , Kochas and roads in our locality are filthy and covered with garbage ..
-Jagan Nath Saqi , the well known Radio Artist sits in the shop of Shamboo Nath ( Shomb Kak ) and talks about his past.
-Pandits who now live in New Colonies wonder how we Pandits live in the down town”
+Jagan Nath Saqi , the well-known radio artist sits in the shop of Shamboo Nath ( Shomb Kak ) and talks about his past.
+Pandits who now live in new colonies wonder how we Pandits live in the down town.”

-" While translating the kashmiri lyrics of Sunita Raina Pandit into English, I resorted to compression, reconstruction and re-composition .
+" While translating the Kashmiri lyrics of Sunita Raina Pandit into English, I resorted to compression, reconstruction and re-composition .
 I allowed the architecture and linguistic nuances of the original to suffer.
-I subverted without worrying about exactness, Fidelity and accuracy of equivalence .I ruined the syntax, metre and richness the original kashmiri .The lackluster voice is an artificial exercise in which the ineffable impact of the Ghazals is lost but their soul swings and rings.
-This translation does not communicate the music, Rhythm ,Passion and transparent grace of the original.."
+I subverted without worrying about exactness, fidelity and accuracy of equivalence .I ruined the syntax, metre and richness the original Kashmiri .The lackluster voice is an artificial exercise in which the ineffable impact of the Ghazals is lost but their soul swings and rings.
+This translation does not communicate the music, rhythm ,passion and transparent grace of the original.."

 ( Arvind Gigoo......
 Translator..)